pchaganti/ha-mcp/README.md

 ### Step 0: Install Node.js (if not already installed)

-The MCP server requires Node.js to run on your computer (where Cursor is installed):
+The MCP server requires Node.js to run on your computer (where your AI editor is installed):

 1. Check if Node.js is already installed: open terminal and run `node --version`
 2. If not installed or version is below v18.0.0, download and install from **[nodejs.org](https://nodejs.org)**
 3. After installation, verify: `node --version` should show v18.0.0 or higher
-4. **Important:** Install Node.js on the computer where Cursor runs, not on the Home Assistant server
+4. **Important:** Install Node.js on the computer where your AI editor runs, not on the Home Assistant server

 ### Step 1: Install HA Cursor Agent